crmathieu/goexcep/README.md

 1
 2
-Recovering from (runtime error: index out of range) Caught in 'deeper' (runtime error: index out of range) Recovering from (runtime error: integer divide by zero) Caught in 'withSubroutine' (runtime error: integer divide by zero) Recovering from (runtime error: integer divide by zero) Caught in 'divByZero' (runtime error: integer divide by zero) It's all good...
+Recovering from (runtime error: index out of range) Caught in 'anonymous' (runtime error: index out of range) - Code (-1) Recovering from (runtime error: integer divide by zero) Caught in 'withSubroutine' (runtime error: integer divide by zero) Recovering from (runtime error: integer divide by zero) Caught in 'divByZero' (runtime error: integer divide by zero) - code (-1) It's all good...
-Recovering from (let's throw an exception)
-Caught in 'letitthrow' from inner try catch (let's throw an exception) Recovering from (Re-Throwning (let's throw an exception)) Caught in 'nestedProblems' (Re-Throwning (let's throw an exception)) Recovering from (runtime error: invalid memory address or nil pointer dereference) Caught in goroutine 'segViolation' (runtime error: invalid memory address or nil pointer dereference)
+Recovering from (let's throw an exception of type CUSTOM1) Caught in 'letitthrow' from inner try catch (let's throw an exception of type CUSTOM1) Recovering from (Re-Throwning (let's throw an exception of type CUSTOM1)) Caught in 'nestedProblems' (Re-Throwning (let's throw an exception of type CUSTOM1))
 ```

 Because the deferred block is defined at the _try_ goroutine block level, a panic generated within the function provided as a parameter will bubble up from its origin in the call stack until it reaches the TryAndCatch code.
 This, in turns, triggers a call to the deferred function which captures _panic_ using the _recover_ function.